 Contributing¶

-Interested in hacking on Control Center?
+Interested in contributing to Control Center?
 Adding a new, favourite feature?
 Say no more.

 Running the development environment¶

-Note that the dev-container setup is a work in-progress, therefore we recommend using the Docker compose file.
-This also binds the whole application folder into the container so you can edit the files locally and they'll be updated in the container.
+.
+The difference is that the full version includes a MySQL database and Redis.
+Secondly both of the files bind the whole application to your project folder, so you can edit the files locally and they'll be updated in the container.

 - Run